Lexus LFA: Transmission

 The gearbox built by Aisin is a six-speed single-clutch automated manual transmission actuated with paddle-shifters.
 Lexus initially sought to use a dual-clutch transmission, but decided that the shift feel was too smooth.
 Instead, they opted for an automated sequential gearbox, a system previously developed for the Toyota MR2 by Norwegian technology company Kongsberg Devotek (now Semcon).
-While much of the software and control system was kept, Devotek adapted the mechanics and hydraulics of to match the increased performance demands of the LFA.
+While much of the software and control system was kept, Devotek adapted the mechanics and hydraulics to match the increased performance demands of the LFA.

 Chassis

 The Lexus LFA's frame is made from an in-house designed and manufactured carbon fibre-reinforced polymer (CFRP) centre monocoque with aluminium front and rear subframes.
 The subframes, which can be removed and replaced minimising potential repair costs, are joined to the monocoque using a newly developed aluminum flanged collar designed to create a stronger joint.
 According to the manufacturer, the quality of the CFRP material matches that of aeronautical grades and is woven by a laser monitored circular loom, one of only two in the world.
 Overall 65% of the vehicle's total body mass is CFRP material while the remaining 35% is aluminum.
 Manufacturer data indicates that the use of CFRP saves 100 kg over equivalent aluminum materials.

 An electric power steering rack with a 14.3:1 gear ratio is used.
 The front suspension utilises a double-wishbone arrangement and there is a multi-link arrangement at the rear with coil-over dampers at all wheels.
 The dampers are a monotube design, each with a remote fluid reservoir that includes an expanding and contracting bellows: a purely mechanical system.
 The LFA further features six-piston front and four-piston rear Brembo monobloc brake calipers with 390 mm front and 360 mm rear carbon ceramic discs controlled by Toyota's Electronically Controlled Brake-by-wire system.
 Forged 20-inch BBS wheels fitted with 265 mm front and 305 mm rear Bridgestone next-generation Potenza tyres are standard.
 The LFA is equipped with a three-mode Vehicle Dynamics Integrated Management (VDIM) stability control system with Sport setting.

 To maintain a near-ideal weight distribution, a rear transaxle is used, in addition to the mounting of the fuel tank ahead of the rear axle and the radiators at the rear.
 The windshield washer fluid reservoir is mounted in the center next to the fuel tank to improve further the center of weight.
 Overall 48% of the LFA's mass is distributed along with the front wheels with 52% at the rear.
 The 73 L fuel tank straddles the exhaust system keeping weight centered along the left-right axis.
 The engine is connected to the transaxle via a rigid carbon-fibre torque tube which the exhaust system runs directly below.
 This stacked driveshaft and exhaust arrangement decreases the width of the centre tunnel allowing for centrally located seating.